magnASCII.io Simone Magnaschi

 Using Neutrino to jump-start modern JavaScript development ★ Mozilla Hacks

 Neutrino is a tool which brings together the best parts of the modern JavaScript toolchain with the ease of zero upfront configuration.
-Embarking on the adventure that is JavaScript development can be daunting.
+Built to let you hit the ground running, ...

 Saved on: 2017-02-24